osxmidi/LinVst/README.md

 (the .so and .dll extensions are left as they are and are not part of the renaming)

-Both the windows vst dll file and the renamed linvst.so file need to be in the same directory/folder
+Both the windows vst dll file and the renamed linvst.so file are then a matched pair and need to be kept together in the same directory/folder.

 For Example